ibrahimothman/InventoryApp/README.md

 # InventoryApp
-Simple android app help you to run a product store
+Simple android app help you to run an product store

 * You can easly add a product with its details